LEANNA MAE .ORG

 CLIENT RESPONSIBILITIES

 Be clear about what responsibilities they have.
 How soon do they need to notify you?
-Some examples,
+Some examples in my contract,

 • It is the client’s responsibility to understand a doula’s role and scope of practice before hiring.